One of US Legal PRO’s customers recently emailed us the following:

 Russell, Houston, Texas

-In fact Russell’s case was unique and since we thought we could not help him, we had offered him full refund for divorce document preparation (note free eFiling is different than divorce document preparation service).
-Instead he did his research and made sure that we can still help and asked us file his petition.
+In fact, Russell’s case was unique and since we thought we could not help him, we had offered him a full refund for divorce document preparation (note free eFiling is different than divorce document preparation service).
+Instead, he did his research and made sure that we can still help and asked us to file his petition.
 What Russell said speaks volume about how much US Legal PRO cares about its customer’s satisfaction.
 Our goal is to get 5 starts all the time.

 To understand why Russell said what he said, you will have to Ask yourself first: